jdaly3411/Automation-Dashboard/README.md

 - **Remote PC control**: Backend routes enable the user to remotely control actions on the computer from the website
 - **Dynamic Device Monitoring**: Display real-time data from sensors and connected devices.
 - **Theming**: Dark and Light mode themes for user preference.
+- **User inputs**: User can enter their local IP and MAC ADDRESS to be used in requests

 ---